Dennis Shanahan

 He covered NSW politics for the Sydney Morning Herald in the 1980s before joining The Australian.
 He led the paper's Canberra Bureau for 10 years before becoming the paper's political editor, a position he has held for 11 years.

 He is the father of Australian author and columnist Brendan Shanahan.

-He is a right winged commentator who makes regular appearances on Sky News.
 In 2007, he was criticised by continuing to believe and tell readers that John Howard would win the election.
-Howard was beaten by a landslide and lost his own seat of Bennelong.
+Howard was beaten by a landslide including his own seat of Bennelong.